ginareeena/DonutCats/README.md

 A game about a cat who loves donuts.

-Game built in Phaser 3, assets drawn in Adobe Photoshop.
+Game built in Phaser 3, pixel art drawn in Adobe Photoshop.

 # Deployment in progress!